hughjafro/christophertolbert.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle:
 ---

-My name is Inigo Montoya.
+My name is Christopher Tolbert, a data scientist.
 I have the following qualities:

-- I rock a great mustache
+-Mathematics and economics undergrad
-- I'm extremely loyal to my family
+-MBA, specializing in Operations

-What else do you need?
+-Limited professional DS experience, but continuing to build cool projects -Sports, music, finance - "What piques my interest?"

-### my history
+### Who I am

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](http://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+### What I have done